evilz/AI-Awesome/README.md

 - https://podcast.adobe.com/ : AI-powered audio recording and editing, all on the web
 - https://murf.ai/ : Go from text to speech with a versatile AI voice generator
 - https://speechify.com/ : The #1 Text to Speech Reader
+- https://www.listnr.tech/ : Create realistic Text to Speech (TTS) audio using our AI Voice Generator with some of the best AI voices.
+Easily convert text to realistic speech and download in MP3 or WAV formats.

 ## Avatar